back to the blog

 The characteristics of the specimen can also significantly influence the resilience tests.

-The steel flanges produced by Intertubi
+The steel flanges proposed by Intertubi

 Our products